roaringjohn/CDDA-Mods/README.md

 Some of these may be wildly imbalanced, it's really on a case by case basis.
 I don't personally use all of these mods.
 I'll work through issues as time and motivation allows.
 My goal is to have every mod load without an error on loading.

-No I don't know why the Shardstuff mod is labeled like that, I haven't gotten to testing its contents, consider it unverified.

 Cata++, PK's, Arcana, and Nechronica have been removed from this repository because they are being updated elsewhere.
 If I can set up some sort of notification to update this repository when those updates occur, then maybe they shall be included again.